-A. Right to Review.
-The School shall operate under the auspices of, and shall be accountable to, the District and subject to all applicable federal and state laws and regulations, and District policies and regulations, unless specifically waived.
+- A. Right to Review.
+The School shall operate under the auspices of, and shall be accountable to, the District and shall be subject to and comply with all applicable federal and state laws and regulations and District policies and regulations including the requirements of the applicable regulations including the requirements of the applicable Douglas County Charter School Procedure Manual as revised from time to time, unless specifically waived.
 All records established and maintained in accordance with the provisions of this Contract, policies and regulations, and federal and state law and regulations shall, subject to the limitations set forth below, be open to inspection and review and made available in a timely manner to District officials.
-Records include, but are not limited to, the following:

-- School records, including but not limited to, student cumulative files, policies, special education and related services; - ii.
+Records include, but are not limited to, the following: - i.
+School records, including but not limited to, student cumulative files, policies, special education and related services; - ii.
 Financial records; - iii.
 Educational program, including test administration procedures and student protocols; - iv.
-Personnel records, including evidence criminal background checks have been conducted; - v.
+Personnel records, including evidence criminal background checks have been conducted, provided the District shall maintain the confidentiality of such records consistent with federal and state law and comply with all laws regulating background checks; - v.
 School operations, including health, safety and occupancy requirements; - vi.
 Inspection of the facility or facilities; and - vii.
-Board minutes, meeting notices, agendas, other records, and communications.
+Board minutes, meeting notices, agendas, other Board records, and Board communications.